 Philo T. Farnsworth biography

-Philo T. Farnsworth was born in Beaver, Utah, on August 19, 1906.
-A talented scientist from a young age, Farnsworth began inventing in grade school.
+Born in Beaver, Utah, on August 19, 1906, Philo T. Farnsworth was a talented scientist from a young age, having began inventing in grade school.
 In 1938, he unveiled a prototype of the first all-electric television, and went on to lead research in nuclear fusion.
 Despite his continued scientific success, Farnsworth was dogged by lawsuits and died, in debt, in Salt Lake City on March 11, 1971.

 Farnsworth continued his studies at Brigham Young University, where he matriculated in 1922.
 He was forced to drop out following the death of his father two years later.
 His plans and experiments continued nonetheless.
 By 1926, he was able to raise the funds to continue his scientific work and move to San Francisco with his new wife, Elma "Pem" Gardner Farnsworth.
 The following year, he unveiled his all-electronic television prototype—the first of its kind—made possible by a video camera tube or "image dissector."
 This was the same device that Farnsworth had sketched in his chemistry class as a teenager.

 Farnsworth rejected the first offer he received from RCA to purchase the rights to his device.
 He instead accepted a position at Philco in Philadelphia, moving across the country with his wife and young children.
 Throughout the late 1920s and early 1930s, Farnsworth fought legal charges that his inventions were in violation of a patent filed prior to his by the inventor Vladimir Zworkyin.
 RCA, which owned the rights to Zworkyin's patents, supported these claims throughout many trials and appeals, with considerable success.
 In 1933, the embattled Farnsworth left Philco to pursue his own avenues of research.